MalcolmorianVII/seqbox/README.md

 ### merging

-* If want to merge a couple of readsets of teh same extract, then need to make a new readset batch, then a bunch of new readsets.
+* If want to merge a couple of readsets of the same extract, then need to make a new readset batch, then a bunch of new readsets.

 ### adding artic nf results